Slackadays/Chata/README.md

 If you want to help out, feel free to do so!
 I want Chata to be something that everyone can feel good about because it listens to them.

-**`How To Help`** A fine way to help is by joining our Discord server above :point_up:.
+**`How To Help`** Check out the Discord server above :point_up:.

 After that, if you see something that you want to change, fork this repo and make those changes.
 Then, we'll see if they integrate well into the main codebase.

 # Roadmap 🗺️